shaunography/snotra/README.md

 ### other
 * unused security groups (ec2)
-* guardduty enabled in all regions (guardduty)
+* guardduty not enabled in all regions (guardduty)
 * unused elastic IPs (ec2)
-* cloudwatch alarms with no actions configured
+* cloudwatch alarms with no actions configured (cloudwatch)
-* efs with no access policy, grants access to all clients
+* efs with no access policy, grants access to all clients (efs)

 ## requirements
 * Python3